 At the date of the acquisition, the development of Protexia® was not complete, had not reached technological feasibility and had no known alternative uses.
 Consequently, there is considerable uncertainty as to the technological feasibility of this product at the date of the acquisition.
 The Company does not foresee any alternative future benefit from the acquired in-process research and development.
 Significant technological and regulatory approval risks are associated with the development of the product.
 Development of a product will require significant amounts of future time, effort, and substantial development costs, which will be incurred by the Company.
-The efforts required to develop the acquired in-process research and development into commercially viable products include the development of the compound for use in intended subjects and the reformulation of an alternate purification process for the compound, as well as the conducting of applicable clinical-trial testing, regulatory approval and the development of a product suitable for commercialization.
-The principal risks relating to achieving an indication under development are the outcomes of clinical studies of the pharmaceutical products cannot be marketed without regulatory approvals, the Company will not receive any benefits unless regulatory approval is obtained.
+The efforts required to develop the acquired in-process research and development into commercially viable products include the development of the compound for use in intended subjects and the reformulation of an alternate purification process for the compound for use in intended subjects and the reformulation of an alternate purification process for the compound, as well as the conducting of applicable clinical-trial testing, regulatory approval and the development of a product suitable for commercialization.
+The principal risks relating to achieving an indication under development are the outcomes of clinical studies of the alternatively purified compound and receiving positive results regulatory filings and approval.
+Since pharmaceutical products cannot be marketed without regulatory approvals, the Company will not receive any benefits unless regulatory approval is obtained.
 Accordingly, the portion of the purchase price related to these products under development was allocated to acquired in-process research and development and was expensed at the date of acquisition.